Jreed25/RightCircularCylinder_JeremyReed/README.md

 ## Features

-* Accept radius and height from the user
+* Accepts radius and height from the user
 * Validate radius and height values
 * Calculate cylinder surface area
 * Calculate cylinder volume